kubedb/cli/docs/guides/mysql/initialization/using-script.md

  - `spec.init.scriptSource` specifies a script source used to initialize the database before database server starts.
 The scripts will be executed alphabatically.
 In this tutorial, a sample .js script from the git repository `https://github.com/kubedb/mysql-init-scripts.git` is used to create a test database.
 You can use other [volume sources](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes) instead of `gitrepo`.
 The \*.sql, \*sql.gz and/or \*.sh sripts that are stored inside the root folder will be executed alphabatically.
 The scripts inside child folders will be skipped.

 KubeDB operator watches for `MySQL` objects using Kubernetes api.
 When a `MySQL` object is created, KubeDB operator will create a new StatefulSet and a ClusterIP Service with the matching MySQL object name.
 KubeDB operator will also create a governing service for StatefulSets with the name `kubedb`, if one is not already present.
-Even if [RBAC is enabled](/docs/guides/rbac.md), it won't affect anything to run MySQL database .
+No MySQL specific RBAC roles are required for [RBAC enabled clusters](/docs/guides/rbac.md).

 ```console
 $ kubedb describe my -n demo mysql-init-script